 Our Micro Paris Apartment

 For those who can't visualize it, 130 square feet is small.
 Really small.
 If you take 4 sheets of plywood and lay them side-by-side, you would have a 128 square foot rectangle.
 Three king-sized beds laid side-by-side will get you pretty close - 125sqft.
-Our apartment in Vancouver was around 900sqft, which is nearly 7 times the size of this one.
-Our BEDROOM was 200 square feet in Vancouver and now our bedroom, bathroom, kitchen, living room, and office is 130sqft combined.
+My apartment in Vancouver was around 900sqft, which is nearly 7 times the size of this one.
+My BEDROOM was 200 square feet in Vancouver and now my bedroom, bathroom, kitchen, living room, and office is 130sqft combined.
 Breakfast in bed is more like breakfast FROM bed - just roll over and give the bacon a flip.
 And boil some water for coffee while you're at it.

 I also run a floor plan measurement company in Vancouver, so naturally I measured the floor plan.
 You can see how tight things really are without the camera lying to you

 Apparently the owner of the space designs yachts, so she understands living in tight quarters.
-My wife is an interior designer focused on small living in Vancouver, so this has been a really great experience to push things to the limit.

 Thanks for reading!
 Let me know what you think in the comments, or send me an email.